ajay426344/dotnetappdemo/README.md

 # dotnetappdemo

-This a Azure Web Apps Demo.
+This a Azure Web Apps Demo wit SQL in the private server.